 Step 1: Choose your nuts.
 I opted to use a combination of almonds and walnuts, but any kind of nut will work in this recipe.
 If you're allergic to nuts or just don't like them, you could use old fashioned oats or nut-free granola instead.

 Step 3: Add the cottage cheese.
 This step doesn't really need explaining, but you're going to need cottage cheese for this cottage cheese bowl (obviously...).
-If you have yet to hop on the cottage cheese train because of the texture, just know that I get it.
-Really, I do.
-The texture kept me from trying it for quite some time, but I eventually got over it and thank goodness I did.
-It's so good!
 You can opt for low fat, 2% or 4% depending on your preference.

-- Other toppings: shredded coconut, nut butter and/or chia seeds
+- Other topping options include: shredded coconut, nut butter and/or chia seeds

 - Unsure of what kind of cottage cheese to buy?
 Opt for a brand with no added sugar.
 Simply check the ingredients and compare brands.